Inclusion of under served groups in trials

 - started working out how to collect more useful data

-- invited other CTUs to look at our results together to see what patterns we can find, and what we can learn from each other
+- invited other Clinical Trials Units to review results together to identify patterns and learn from each other

-We will ask for funding to carry out the audit again together in a few years’ time, to see what has changed, and what hasn’t, how we can improve clinical trials and what we know about them.
+We will apply for funding to repeat the audit together in a few years’ time to see what has changed, what has not, and how we can emphasise improving both clinical trials and the evidence they produce.